epam/EPAM-AI-RUN-Marketplace/guide/workflows/templates/LinqToSQL.md

 # Linq to SQL Implementation Workflow

+## Overview
-This guide provides a step-by-step process for implementing Linq to SQL in your project.
+This guide provides a step-by-step process to execute the LINQ to SQL Implementation Workflow.
+The primary objective is to streamline the integration of LINQ to SQL within the scope of a .NET project, enabling efficient data access and query capabilities while adhering to best practices.

 ---